npcole/npyscreen/docs/UserDoc.rst

 Title... versions of widgets also define the attribute *labelColor*, which can be used to change the colour of their label colour.

+Unicode
+*******
+At time of writing there is very limited support for unicode text, and this feature should be considered experimental.
+It is currently limited to the text fields (including most labels), including the multi-line edit box.